madsyde/Opskrifter/docs/Italiensk/Pasta All'Arrabbiata.md

-#italiensk
+# Pasta All'Arrabbiata

 ## Ingredienser
-2-4 hot chilli’s (depending on how hot you can handle it!)
+- 2-4 hot chilli’s (depending on how hot you can handle it!)
-2 x garlic cloves
+- 2 x garlic cloves
-Parsley (chopped finely)
+- Parsley (chopped finely)
-Basil
+- Basil
-Rock Salt
+- Rock Salt
-400g Busiati Trapanesi
+- 400 g Busiati Trapanesi
-800g (28.22oz) peeled tomatoes
+- 800 g peeled tomatoes
-Grated pecorino cheese
+- Grated pecorino cheese
-Salt and Pepper
+- Salt and Pepper
-EVOO

 ## Trin
 1. Put a large pot with 5L water on the stove so the water starts to boil in preparation for the pasta to boil.